Best Practices for Safer Ultrasound-Guided Vascular Access Procedures

 - Check the cord of the machine for tire-damage.

-Tip #7: Handle and store your probes properly:
+Handling and storing your probes properly:

 In recent years, the importance of maintaining proper handling and storage of one's ultrasound probes post-high-level disinfection is something that has received added emphasis by many organizations, including the Joint Commission and AIUM.
 To help keep your probes safe from potential damage, consider the following "Do's" and "Don't's" whenever handling or storing your transducers: